 So is there really room for magic within AML regulation?

 Obviously, WorkFusion isn’t trying to sell tricks, but rather, our Intelligent Automation software.
 While it may seem like magic, this really is a practical automation approach with the most useful machine learning, natural language processing (NLP), and human-in-the-loop (HITL) techniques available.

 Customers interested in an adverse media screening tool typically care more about PEPs than NLP and more about regulators, compliance and proven results than feature engineering, training sets, and F1 scores.
 So, let’s focus on the business context (although please request a demo to dive deeper).

 Regulators themselves are actually encouraging financial institutions to integrate innovative approaches into their processes.
 In a December 2018 joint statement, federal banking agencies and the Treasury’s FinCEN specifically welcomed AI to “strengthen…compliance approaches… [to] … maximize utilization of banks’ BSA / AML compliance resources.”
 Regulators are interested in enhanced processes, opening the way for compliance teams to approve solutions like WorkFusion’s that augment the workforce towards that maximized utility.

-You can learn more on our Use Case Navigator or our AML webpage, but we’d love it more if we could have a conversation.
+You can learn more on our Use Case Navigator, but we’d love it more if we could have a conversation.
 We want to not only show you but prove how the magic tricks apply to your data, enabling you to be an innovator who starts saving your company the millions that other banks are already achieving.